Middleware

 ];

-Similarly, you can pass parameters to middleware through the constructor in route middleware.
+Similarly, route middleware can also pass parameters to middleware through constructors.
 For example, in config/route.php

 :